What Does a DCIS Special Agent Do?

 - Security clearance: Security clearance is required for special agent positions, which means a polygraph exam and a fitness-for-duty evaluation is required.
 The hiring process includes an extensive background investigation, as well as an oral interview, drug tests, and medical evaluations.

-- Training: New agents must complete the Criminal Investigator Training Program at the Federal Law Enforcement Training Center in Glynco, Georgia alongside officers and agents from other federal law enforcement agencies.
+- Training: New agents must complete the Criminal Investigator Training Program at the Federal Law Enforcement Training Center in Glynco, Georgia, alongside officers and agents from other federal law enforcement agencies.
 They must also complete a specialized inspector general training course and rigorous DCIS special agent training.
 Candidates also must participate in a physical abilities test to determine whether or not they're physically capable of performing the functions of the job.
-The physical assessment includes a timed 1.5-mile run, a flexibility test, and a minimum number sit-ups and push-ups.

 DCIS Special Agent Skills & Competencies